intelligent-machine-learning/dlrover/atorch/docs/auto_accelerate_api.md

 ### mixed_parallel

-Automatically training model with tensor parallel, pipelin parallel, and daa parallel. parallel_mode configuration would specify the degree of each parallelism.
-For example, <code>([("tensor", 8), ("pipeline", 2), ("data", 2)]</code> specifies 8, 2, 2 for degrees of tensor parallel, pipeline paralllel, and data parallel respectively.
+Automatically training model with tensor parallel, pipeline parallel, and daa parallel. parallel_mode configuration would specify the degree of each parallelism.
+For example, <code>([("tensor", 8), ("pipeline", 2), ("data", 2)]</code> specifies 8, 2, 2 for degrees of tensor parallel, pipeline parallel, and data parallel respectively.

 ### ds_3d_parallel